Content marketing might seem all the rage. Just produce blog posts or eBooks and new customers will find you. Right? Well, not quite.

 This is where using research to power your content marketing comes in.
-When you use real-time data to fuel your content engine, you produce content that isn’t just timely and relevant but also exudes authority and credibility too.
+When you use impactful data to fuel your content engine, you produce content that isn’t just timely and relevant but also exudes authority and credibility too.

 How Does Research Support Content Marketing

 Using research findings to create content marketing lets you create unique, thought-provoking content while showing your audience that you base your perspectives on leading edge, current information.

 This is key because content marketing is all about building credibility and trust with relevant prospective customers.
 It’s one thing to say, “we think X” or “we believe Y.” It’s another thing entirely to point to concrete quotes or metrics as a foundation.

 When you use data to support your arguments, you are naturally more compelling.
 And, you’re providing your audience with novel information they can’t get elsewhere.
 Your business builds awareness, credibility, and, over time, new customers.

 This is what good content marketing is all about!

 There are essentially two branches of research.
 On one side is quantitative research.
 This is research based on survey data, census data, or other large data sample sets.
 On the other side is qualitative research.
 With this, we’re talking about data collected via interviews, focus groups, or other observation-oriented activities.

 Since the data in each method is so different, so is the type of content we can produce.
 Let’s look at how these two options compare.

 Survey data is quantitative.
 That is, it has numbers.
 As a result, survey-based content usually takes life via original reports with charts and graphs.
 This opens up a wide world of content opportunities.